vsherms/honey-hole/README.md

 ![](http://sitesmedia.s3.amazonaws.com/creekconnections/files/2014/09/topomap.jpg)

-# honey-hole
+# Honey Hole
 Keep track of your favorite but secret spots.
 Mobile first development, intuitive user experience, integrated maps, offline usability.

 Brain child of Vince.

-# Work-flow Guidelines
+# Work-Flow Guidelines

-If you'd like to work on the repository please take this tutorial on React Native: https://facebook.github.io/react-native/
+If you'd like to work on the repository please take read through this document.

 ## Work on a personal copy:
 1. FORK the repository into your own profile.